 I can offer a few tips for this to help you process the emotional attachment.

 - Decide if it’s time to let go. – There are some things we are ready to let go.
 Wounds and baggage from our past that needs to be left in the past where it can’t hurt us anymore.
 There are also some things we aren’t emotionally ready to say goodbye to.
 Take the time to work through some of this when getting ready to declutter.
+If you are not ready to let go of something because of the emotional connection, honor your heart on that.
+It’s ok to not be ready.

 - Talk it thru with a friend. – Sometimes a good friend can help you get some perspective on the emotional connections you have to stuff in your home.
 Sometimes talking it thru with a good friend can help you to move on and be honest with yourself about the items you choose to keep.